arpitakamble11/dog/README.md

 # dog
-This is sweet website of dogs
+This is sweet website of frogs